 Judith B. and Burton P. Resnick Postdoctoral Fellow Dr. Sarah Liu

 Sarah Liu is a Research Associate at the University of California, Santa Cruz.
 She received her Ph.D. in English at the University of California, Berkeley, and did her undergraduate work in English at both Yale University and Stanford University.
-For her Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Liu is conducting research for her project “The Illiterate Reader: Ethical Interpretation after Auschwitz.”
+For her Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Liu conducted research for her project “The Illiterate Reader: Ethical Interpretation after Auschwitz.”

 Dr. Liu is the author of “The Illiterate Reader: Aphasia after Auschwitz” in Partial Answers: Journal of Literature and the History of Ideas 7.2 (June 2009) and “Bones of Jade, Soul of Ice,” awarded the Bellevue Literary Prize for Nonfiction (Spring 2007).
 She has presented her research at numerous conferences in the United States and Israel.
 She is the recipient of several awards both academic and literary, including the University of California Regents Faculty Fellowship (2000-2002), the Joan Lee Yang Memorial Poetry Award (2000), and the Dean’s Dissertation Fellowship (1996-1997).
 Dr. Liu is fluent in Mandarin and French, with language skills in German as well.